JvanKatwijk/dab-server/README.md

-The server stores some results - i.e. the channel names where DAB data night be found, gain setting etc - in an ini file, which is - by default - kept in /usr/local/src.
+The server stores some results - i.e. the channel names where DAB data might be found, gain setting etc - in an ini file, which is - by default - kept in /usr/local/src.
 The name can be changed in the include file in the "dab-decoder.h" file.

 The server will send the audio output for a selected service to the soundcard of the machine it runs on.
+The default setting is "default", another channel might be selected by setting

+	soundChannel=XXX

+(where XXX is the name of the channel) in the ".ini" file.

 ----------------------------------------------------------------------
 Running the server as a systemd service